 - Practice Areas

 The passing of a loved one is always difficult, no matter the circumstances.
 When someone else’s carelessness or recklessness was the cause of death, however, it can be even harder to gain closure and peace of mind after a tragic loss.
 Wrongful death can happen in a car accident, a hospital, at work, or in a violent assault.
+And the frequency of accidents can increase during the year, like during the holidays, for example, upping the fatality statistics.
 While the thought of a lawsuit can feel overwhelming in the aftermath of a loved one’s death, a competent wrongful death attorney can help relieve your anguish and remove some of the burden from your shoulders.
 An attorney at The Hawkins Law Firm can take care of litigation on your behalf, so you can focus on healing.

 The South Carolina Code of Laws, section 15-51-10, defines “wrongful death” as a death that results from the neglect, default, or wrongful act of another.
 Typically, a person in Charleston can file a wrongful death claim for all the same reasons he or she would file a personal injury claim had the deceased person lived.
 This may include car accidents, surgical errors, defective products, premises liability accidents, criminal acts, or work-related accidents.
 The Hawkins Law Firm has experience representing all types of wrongful death claims in Charleston.
 Their office is conveniently located in Mount Pleasant and serves Charleston, Berkeley, and Dorchester counties.